Nezu-Devs/Nezu/README.md

     Names of variables to inspect

-  - `note:str = None`

-    Optional comment.
-Ignored if equal to None.

   - `hide:int = 1`

-    This argument is compared with `nezu.seek`.
+    This argument is compared with `Nezu.seek`.
-    If `nezu.seek >= hide` this debug inspection will be displayed.
+    If `Nezu.seek >= hide` this debug inspection will be displayed.

+  - `bp:int = 0`

+    This argument is compared with `Nezu.flow`.
-    If hide <= 0, this message will be displayed by default.
+    If `Nezu.flow < bp` this debug inspection will be considered breakpoint.

 - **_Python Code Example_**